bitovi/canui/index.md

 ## Fills `$(element).fills([parent])`

 [Fills](http://donejs.com/docs.html#!canui.fills) resizes an element so that it always fills out the remaining space of a parent element.
-This is very useful for complex, desktop like page layouts where content panels should fill out the full height of the browser window.
+This is very useful for complex, desktop like page layouts where different content panels should fill out the full remaining height of the browser window.

 When no parent selector or jQuery element is passed, the elements direct parent element will be filled: